 Kelewele (pronounced Kay-lay-way-lay) is a popular Ghanaian food made of plantain marinated in a special spice mix.
 Kelewele is normally produced in a cube shape after being deep fried.
 In order to make this recipe healthier, I decided to bake my plantain in a bit of oil instead of deep frying it and it still tasted absolutely delicious!
 So, without further ado, here is the recipe!:-

 - 1/2 tsp chilli powder

 Slice your plantain into fry-like sticks/circles/traditional shape.

-- In a bowl, mix all the ingredients for your spice mix.
+In a bowl, blend your onion and mix all the ingredients together.

 Pour the mix on your plantain and coat every stick with the marinade.

 Lay on a baking tray lined with grease-proof paper and put in the oven at 200 degree celsius for 20 minutes or until golden brown.
 Broil for an extra 5 minutes for an extra crunch.

 For more like this, don’t forget to subscribe!